USF-Computer-Networking/python-dns-project-yousongzhang/README.md

 python dns_server.py  192.168.1.23

 mode 1:
-DNS server respone specail domain DNS request with a static IP and respone other DNS request with normal IP which query for 8.8.8.8.
+DNS server respone specail domain DNS request with a static IP and respone other DNS request with normal IP which python queries from 8.8.8.8.

 for example:
 python dns_server.py  192.168.1.23 www.163.com